Skip to Main Content

 Morning:

 We'll start the day with a special scenic trail ride and activity – a poker horseback ride where we will draw a card at a series of checkpoints.
 Our hands will be revealed this evening.
 (If you do not wish to ride, we’ll have extra cards to draw from prior to the evening poker event.)
-Or, you may choose to try your hand at sport shorting or go on a nature hike where you'll learn about the flora and fauna surrounding the ranch.
+Upon arriving back at the ranch, we'll have the option to be introduced to proper grooming techniques with the ranch horses, or try your hand at roping.

 Lunch: